 Generally, investments made through a real estate investment platform offer little to no liquidation for the duration of the investment’s horizon.
 Investors should try to match their own horizons as much as possible.
 Many real estate investment platforms carry restrictions, including high investment minimums and accreditation requirements.

 In contrast, Fundrise pools investments to leverage all investors’ collective buying power to invest in real estate opportunities that would otherwise be inaccessible to the majority.
-Fundrise offers both accredited and unaccredited investors the ability to invest in either residential real estate through an eFund, commercial real estate through an eREIT, or diversified portfolio of both.
-An eFund is a portfolio of for-sale housing concentrated in major U.S. cities, and an eREIT is a public non-traded REIT of debt and equity investments in commercial real estate across the U.S. Fundrise offers access to invest for a $500 investment minimum and also offers investors greater liquidity than other real estate platform investment options with monthly redemptions.
+Fundrise offers both accredited and unaccredited investors the ability to invest in a diversified portfolio of private either residential real estate across the US.
+Fundrise offers access to invest for a $500 investment minimum and also offers investors greater liquidity than other real estate platform investment options with monthly redemptions.

 If your interests don’t lie in buying a rental property and becoming a landlord or a professional real estate investor, there are many other ways to add real estate to your portfolio.
 When chosen and managed wisely, the real estate investment options we’ve outlined here can offer potentially significant returns and valuable asset class diversification — without the hassle of tenant troubles, evictions, foreclosures, mortgages, and more.
 However you choose to invest, it is important to assess the time commitments of each option, gauge the money and attention you have available to devote to an investment, and determine which option best fits your personal preferences and financial goals.